trunk-io/docs/check/configuration/supported/rome.md

 ---
-description: rome is a linter for Javascript and TypeScript
+description: rome is a linter for JavaScript and TypeScript
 ---

-**rome** is a linter for Javascript and TypeScript.
+**rome** is a linter for JavaScript and TypeScript.

 You can enable the rome plugin with